akanadocs/docs-test/sp/platform-hardening_2.0.md

 As shown above, this is configurable in the /instances/[container_name]/system.properties file for each container.
 The Admin console (/admin) and the other features installed in the container should ideally not be configured on the same port.
 This will allow you to isolate the Admin console from the Internet.

-The system.properties file is updated with the following highlighted properties and also requires a configuration file placed in the container’s deploy directory (i.e /sm70/instances/[container]/deploy) to ensure the Admin console is only accessed from the defined port and host.
+The system.properties file is updated with the following highlighted properties and also requires a configuration file placed in the container’s directory (/sm70/instances/{container}) to ensure the Admin console is only accessed from the defined port and host.

 **Scope**: All Containers